oceanprotocol-archive/OEPs/19/README.md

 Requirements are:

 * Each Ocean API must be allocated a unique endpoint type
+* Each Ocean Agent wishing to expose Ocean APIs must register a DDO
-* Each DDO may specify one or more services as per the W3C DID spec
+* Each Agent DDO may specify one or more services as per the W3C DID spec
 * If the service represents an Ocean API, the "type" of the service must be the endpoint type
-* The endpoint type should include a version number
+* The endpoint type should include a version number, to allow for protocol evolution

 ## Proposed Solution